A Brief History of the Museum

 By May 2010, AIMCO had sold Area F to Andrew Brown and Kinzie Real Estate, who renamed the area Park Forest Apartments.
 Our rent doubled to $300, then grew to almost $600 by June 2014, and full price of over $1000 for two months before we moved out May 19, 2015.

-Although we are not happy to have lost our original rental townhome, an advantage is that the collection is now all on one floor, and accessible bathrooms are located down the hall.
-The layout is almost the same as it was in the actual rental unit, including that we brought with us the actual kitchen cabinets and part of the original bathroom fixtures (bathroom not mounted in 9-2015).
+Although we are not happy to have lost our original rental townhome, visitors are appreciating accessibility of being on one level and increased space within the museum, with an accessible entrance, and accessible bathrooms located down the hall.
+All are amazed that the layout so closely resembles the original, including the actual kitchen cabinets from 141 Forest and part of the original bathroom fixtures (bathroom not mounted in 4-2016).

 In January 2012, the Society moved the Archive Collection and their office and digital lab into St. Mary's Catholic Church, 227 Monee Road, where it is open to the public Fridays 10-12; or by appointment.